 No paper trail when scope changes

-You open the deck and find rot, or the homeowner adds a ridge vent.
+You open the deck and find rot, or the homeowner adds a ridge vent while the crew is up there.
 Without a fast change order process, you do the work and argue about the money later.
-That conversation almost always ends with you eating part of it.
+That conversation almost always ends with you eating part of it, because the shingles are already nailed down and there is nothing to negotiate over.

 The BuildCrux Method for roof estimating software